xxnatc/rest_api/natalie_chow/README.md

 This API stimulates a simplified version of [Town of Salem](https://www.blankmediagames.com/), an online video game inspired by party games like Werewolf and Mafia.

+The Town of Salem is a town of chaos.
+Mafia members often kill at night, either targeting innocent townies or as a result mafia members turning on each other.
+Luckily, brave townies usually protect their friends at night, though not knowing which side they belong.
+If someone is killed at night, the town collectively convict a citizen of the crime and lynch them on the spot.

-There are 2 main teams in this API, instead of 3 in the original gameplay.
+There are 2 main teams in this version of the game, instead of 3 in the original gameplay.
 The teams are **towns** and **mafias**, whose respective goals are to eliminate each other and take the town to themselves.

 ## API Reference
 ### Towns